chef/chef-web-docs/includes_ctl_chef_client/includes_ctl_chef_client_options.rst

    |name node|

 ``-o RUN_LIST_ITEM``, ``--override-runlist RUN_LIST_ITEM``
    |override_runlist| This option will not clear the list of cookbooks (and related files) that is cached on the node.
+This option will not persist node data at the end of the client run.

 ``--once``
    |once|